-With the rise in COVID-19 cases due to the highly contagious Delta variant, many employers are again considering mask policies.
+With the rise in COVID-19 cases, many employers are again considering mask policies.
 First and foremost, employers must understand what local mandates are applicable and adhere to those requirements.
 Many states are reimplementing mask mandates to help slow the spread of COVID-19.
 Employers in states without mask mandates may also choose to implement policies that help ensure a safe work environment.

 The CDC (Centers for Disease Control) recommends everyone, both vaccinated and unvaccinated, wear a mask when indoors.
 Employers requiring employees to wear masks should provide a clear policy outlining expectations, post signs and notices, and plan to address non-compliance.